 Exclusionary Coverage is considered the highest level of coverage available, the Exclusionary coverage combines both previous levels, Power Train and Stated Component, and then some.
 However, it works slightly differently than the levels that precede it.
 Instead of listing what is covered by an Exclusionary plan, it lists what isn’t covered.
 These are called exclusions, which is where the plan got its name.

-The reason that this policy is prepared in such a manner is because it covers such a vast number of parts.
+The reason that exclusionary coverage is prepared in such a manner is because it covers such a vast number of parts.
 To take the time and detail to list out each and every item that is covered would take an obscene amount of time and span for countless pages.
 So instead of taking all these pain-staking hours to list everything that this plan covers, if it isn’t listed in the list of “exclusions”, then it is covered.

 WRAP– When you purchase a new vehicle from the dealer, the manufacturer places an original warranty on the vehicle.
 This warranty is usually broken up into two installments: bump-to-bumper and power train.
 The “bumper-to-bumper” part of your warranty is what covers your entire vehicle from main components such as the engine, transmission, and drive axle, to the lesser components such as your AC, fuel system, power locks and windows, etc.